prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Evaluators**

-So far, [Niket Patel](https://twitter.com/nexneo) and [Piyush Verma](https://twitter.com/meson10) have agreed to go thro' all the submitted solutions of a challenge.
+So far, [Jiahua Chen](http://about.me/unknwon), [Niket Patel](https://twitter.com/nexneo), [Piyush Verma](https://twitter.com/meson10) and [Pravin Mishra](https://twitter.com/pravinmishra88) have agreed to go thro' all the submitted solutions of a challenge.
 They will comment and rank these solutions.
 More evaluators are welcome.

 **Best Solution**